 When can I enrol into my subjects?

-Enrolments will open for students throughout weeks 9 & 10 of Trimester 2.
-If you have not been contacted by 19/01/2018 please contact us and we will ensure you receive enrolment information.
+Enrolments will open for students throughout weeks 9 & 10 of each trimester.
+If you do not receive anything by week 10, please contact us and we will ensure you receive enrolment information.

 When do I have to be enrolled by?